dodie/scott/readme.md

 How to use
 ----------

+After including Scott to the build flow, it automatically creates the detailed failure messages for failing tests.
+All you have to do is to write tests in Java with simple assertions or using your favourite testing library and run them as you would do normally.
+Scott will do it's magic behind the scenes.

 A Maven Plugin is on it's way to make it even easier, but until then add this to your *pom.xml* file: